-But we didn’t just personalize the journey path – we customized content within each journey for each prospect.
+But we didn’t just personalise the journey path – we customised content within each journey for each prospect.
 Marketing Cloud allowed us to store a host of data in our system and incorporate those data points into our campaigns to help prospects feel like they’re having a conversation with us.
-For instance, we knew the departments and job titles they were interested in, so we customized updates to those areas.
-We also personalized content based on a prospect’s office location.
+For instance, we knew the departments and job titles they were interested in, so we customised updates to those areas.
+We also personalised content based on a prospect’s office location.
 This was important since the company has a global presence, and each office manages reopening and hiring protocols based on location.

 By June, the recruiting team was already seeing an uptick in relevant leads compared with the pandemic’s start.
 And they continue to use Journey Builder to track engagement, update current paths, and add new ones.
 As marketers, we should always be willing to adapt our customer journeys to ensure that every communication resonates.

 Working in recruitment during the pandemic, you learn prospects are less concerned with paid time off and office perks and more interested in good health insurance and the ability to work from home.
 Stability is top of mind.
 So one of the biggest changes I made to our broader talent messaging was to cut out the fluff.
 To do this, we had to ask ourselves what we’d want to see from a brand like ours.
 What did authenticity sound like?
 The answers were: plain language.
 Clear communication of our values.
 A willingness to understand and address the difficulties that people are facing today.